chutzpenik/maimonides-trapping/Guide.md

 **Maimonides-Trapping; or, A Guide for the Perplexed** <br>
 <br><br>
-1: Take the title or form of an existing thing.
+Step 1: Take the title or form of an existing thing.
 You'll want to tweak it, maybe. <br>
 2: Replace some content.
 You can even swap the content for its opposite. <br>
 3: Repeat again, and again, and then, try to survive the flood. <br>
 <br>